SalomePlatform/adao/doc/en/reference.rst

 -------------------------------------------------

 The operators for observation and evolution are required to implement the data assimilation or optimization procedures.
-They include the physical simulation numerical simulations, but also the filtering and restriction to compare the simulation to observation.
+They include the physical simulation by numerical calculations, but also the filtering and restriction to compare the simulation to observation.
 The evolution operator is considered here in its incremental form, representing the transition between two successive states, and is then similar to the observation operator.